emcdo411/aircon-ceo-discussion/README.md

 This repository holds the full intelligence package developed for the Aircom engagement conversation with Chris Condon, CEO.
 It benchmarks Aircom's known architecture against Amazon and Airbus on the specific problem of AI decision criteria drift — the gap between what the system was built to optimize for and what current market conditions actually require.

 > **Context:** Chris Condon confirmed in a LinkedIn exchange that the gap between *auditability of action* and *knowing when decision criteria have drifted from market reality* is a real and open problem at Aircom.
-This package names that problem with precision and benchmarks it against two of the most sophisticated logistics AI operators in the world.
+This package names that problem with precision, quantifies the revenue exposure, and benchmarks it against two of the most sophisticated logistics AI operators in the world.

+**Version 2.0 adds four consequence layers** that move this package from hypothesis diagnosis to engagement-ready intelligence: a revenue impact estimator, a regime event timeline, a diagnostic sprint scope document, and a structured hypothesis challenge.
+The architecture benchmark and diagnostic questions from v1.0 remain unchanged.

 ---